-Cheese, charcuterie, a long countertop, and lively conversation with friends and strangers: The common element connecting them all is wine.
+Charcuterie or oysters, a long countertop, and lively conversation with friends and strangers: The common element connecting them all is wine.
 Our city is known for pubs and beer, but Boston has no shortage of fine wine bars, either.
 Here are the seven best wine bars in Boston for sipping and snacking.

-Spoke is that rarest of restaurant stories: the establishment that closes, only to re-emerge as an authentic but updated version of its former self.
-This Davis Square wine bar shuttered in December 2016 after three years in service, but was resurrected six months later by former employees.
-Now you can return to the small, narrow dining room enlivened by vibrant jungle-print wallpaper and select from dozens of by-the-glass offerings with a European concentration.
-Farm-focused small plates cooked up by Uni alums provide sustenance, and cocktail lovers should appreciate an innovative drink list featuring plenty of amari.
+Spoke is that rarest of restaurant stories: an establishment that closes only to re-emerge as an authentic but updated version of its former self.
+This Davis Square wine bar shuttered in December 2016 after three years in service, but was resurrected six months later by former employee Mary Kurth and has been going strong ever since.
+The small, narrow dining room is forever enlivened by vibrant jungle-print wallpaper, and it’s always home to dozens of by-the-glass offerings with a European concentration, and farm-focused small plates.